mikedsharp/marshmallow-soundboard/README.md

 An all-purpose cross-platform customizable soundboard, written in Node.js.

+## Why Marshmallow?

+When I wrote the animation for when you push the sound buttons, I made it squishy like a marshmallow.

 ## For people who just want to run the soundboard

 Please check out the [Releases](https://github.com/mikedsharp/soundboard/releases) page.
 You can download the executable for your platform (Windows, Linux, MacOS are all supported!)